jruels/openshift-admin/labs/openshift-deploy/index.md

 Once all the steps are completed, to access the web console, paste the URL provided at the end of the installation process into your browser.
 Log in using the username `kubeadmin` and the password generated during installation.
 If you can't remember the password, you can find it in `auth/kubeadmin`.
-With this, we have successfully logged into the single-node OpenShift Web Console.
+With this, we have successfully logged into the OpenShift Web Console.

 ### Connect your cluster to the command line

-Apart from managing our SNO from the web console, we can also use the command-line interface to manage our OpenShift node.
+Apart from managing our cluster from the web console, we can also use the command-line interface to manage our OpenShift node.
 Follow the next steps to connect to your cluster through the command line.

-1. Once on the Web Console, connect to the SNO by clicking on the current user **kube:admin** in the upper right corner.
+1. Once on the Web Console, connect to the by clicking on the current user **kube:admin** in the upper right corner.
 Select **Copy login command**.

 [![Web console user commands.](https://developers.redhat.com/sites/default/files/styles/article_floated/public/image4_17.png?itok=eHfhdl1M)](https://developers.redhat.com/sites/default/files/image4_17.png)

 1. This will open a new tab in our web browser.
 If we click **Display token**, we can copy the `oc` login command shown and paste it into our terminal.
-By doing this, we should be able to interact with our SNO using the command line interface.
+By doing this, we should be able to interact with our cluster using the command line interface.

 ## Congratulations

 Congratulations!
 You now have a working OpenShift cluster.
-During the rest of class, we will work with projects and resources, extend our cluster to support Persistent Volumes, LDAP authentication, and much more!
+During the rest of class, we will work with projects and resources to extend our cluster to support Persistent Volumes, LDAP authentication, and much more!